-Can you believe it's been over 20 years since the '90s?
-When we watch some movies made in that totally rad decade, we sure can.
+Can you believe it's been almost 20 years since the '90s ended?
 While 1999 doesn't sound all that long ago, the hairstyles, slang, and soundtracks suggest otherwise.
-Need proof?
-Just check out Matt Damon's bangs!

 No matter how dated they may look today, our favorite '90s movies easily transport us back to the simpler time when they were made.
-Stream any of the titles below on Netflix for a trip back to the heady days of sweet and simple rom-coms and erotic thrillers.
+Stream any of the bitchin' titles below on Netflix for a trip back to the heady days of sweet-and-simple rom-coms, action-packed blockbusters, and erotic thrillers.

 David Blaine: Street Magic (1996)

 Years before the street-magic provocateur shot himself in the throat while trying to catch a bullet in his mouth, he was just a budding performer entertaining mid-level celebrities with his illusions.
 David Blaine: Street Magic is chock-full of late-'90s "oh yeah, that guy!" moments.

 When a corporate giant threatens to buy a local record store, its devoted, young employees spend the entirety of a day fighting the loss of their untouchable indie gem to a chain.
 In working to save the shop together, they learn a bit more about each other’s struggles a la Breakfast Club set in a vinyl lover’s heaven.
 The flick is a mid-'90s cult classic with a great soundtrack, fun, early, career-launching performances of stars like Liv Tyler, and a solid coming-of-age story.